amalpillai05/amalpillai05/README.md

 - **Data Science Intern at Oasis Infobyte**: Worked on multiple projects, including Iris flower classification, unemployment rate analysis, and car price prediction.

 🎓 **Education**:
-- Bachelor of Science in Computer Science with 8.55 CGPA.
+- Bachelor of Science in Computer Science with 8.55 CGPA from Pune University.

 📜 **Certifications**:
 - Certified in Python for Data Science from IIT Madras